taylor-anthony-smith/Cybersecurity-Projects/README.md

 [Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I am a Cybersecurity professional with over seven years of experience in the industry.
+I bring a practical, risk-driven approach to identifying risk, strengthening security controls, and supporting organizational resilience against cyber threats.

 ## Objective
 [Provide Objective - Remove this afterwards]]